TortCode/ConquidPy/README.md

 # ConquidPy
-## A Python port of a grid-based game created by Pqvqn primarily played on Google Sheets
+### A Python port of a grid-based game created by Pqvqn